 Your bill may be reduced if you live in a property which has been adapted or altered to help a disabled child or adult.
 The disabled person must live in the property as their main home.
 The discount means that you are charged a band lower council tax.
 For example if the property you live in is a Band C property and disabled band relief is awarded, the council tax payable will be at a Band B rate.
 You can get a disability reduction if the person you care for is “substantially and permanently disabled”.
-To be considered for the relief you must meet one or more of the following criteria:
+To be considered for the relief you must also meet one or more of the following criteria:

 - you have an extra bathroom or kitchen for the use of the disabled person

 You can find out more information on your local authority website:

 South Gloucestershire council say they will send an inspector to the property to make sure that the criteria is met.